OMerkel/UCThello/README.md

 * The Othello Museum, http://www.beppi.it/public/OthelloMuseum/pages/history.php

 ##Othello Organizations
 Mind that UCThello follows (most) official tournament rules of the listed organizations depending on your selected options.
-Still UCThello is independend development from any work of these organizations.
+Still UCThello is independent development from any work of these organizations.

 * World Othello Federation, http://www.worldothello.org